Connect to Snowflake with the Snowflake Python APIs

 Use the Root object

-With a Root object created from your connection to Snowflake, you can access objects and methods of the Snowflake Python API.
-The Root object is the root of the resource tree modeled by the Snowflake Python API.
+With a Root object created from your connection to Snowflake, you can access objects and methods of the Snowflake Python APIs.
+The Root object is the root of the resource tree modeled by the API.
 You use the Root object to interact with Snowflake objects represented by the API.

 Code in the following example uses the Root object to access Snowflake objects in order to resume the task named mytask.
 The task is in the schema named myschema, which is in the database named mydb.
 The code uses the databases, schemas, and tasks methods to get an object that represents this task: